nikbrunner/nikbrunner/README.md

 My Name is Nik

 - I'm from and living in Landshut, Bavaria 🏔.
-- I'm am currently working at [DealerCenter Digital](https://bike.center/).
+- I'm am currently working for [DealerCenter Digital](https://bike.center/).
 - My favourite technologies are `#react`, `#typescript`, `#scss`, `#git` and `#vim`.
 - I'm currently learning advanced `#redux` and `#typescript`, `#bash` and `#vim`.
 - To calm down, relax and change perspective I enjoy nature, photography, philosophy and science.